 CORAL REEFS / freshwater wetlands / Coastal Estuaries

 OVERVIEW: Journey with Sprout to south Florida for an IMMERSIVE experience with scientists and wildlife experts.
-First, we fly to Fort Lauderdale, pick up our vehicle, and drive down to Redland, Florida.
-We will experience great Florida diving with the best dive crew at Islamorada Dive Center in the Keys.
+Explore the aquatic biomes of the Everglades: hiking, slogging, kayaking and more!
+Experience SCUBA diving in the Florida Keys.
 You do NOT have to be certified to SCUBA dive to participate in this program!
 You will receive instruction from a special series of classes and dives.
-Next we travel to the Everglades for two days exploring the aquatic biomes, hiking, slogging, kayaking and more!

 TOPICS: Marine Biology, coral reefs, herpetology, wetland ecosystems, SCUBA.

 PROGRAM DATES: TBD

 LOCATIONS: Islamorada, Florida Keys, Redland, Everglades